lillallol/outline-pdf/README.md

     -   only javascript dependencies
     -   takes a lot of time to download
 -   [pdfjs](https://www.npmjs.com/package/pdfjs)
-    -   look at the tests folder for an outline example
     -   only javascript dependencies
     -   downloads fast